Winnie Harlow Designed The Boots You'll See All Over Instagram This Fall

-For the first time ever, Victoria's Secret model Winnie Harlow is not only modeling a product she designed but one that bares her name.
-On Monday, shoe retailer Steve Madden debuted its collaboration with Harlow, a range of seven pairs of shoes, priced from $89.95 to $159.95.
+For the first time ever, Victoria's Secret model Winnie Harlow is not only modelling a product she designed but one that bares her name.
+On Monday, shoe retailer Steve Madden debuted its collaboration with Harlow, a range of seven pairs of shoes, priced from $110 CAD to $200 CAD.
 The collection includes an over-the-knee boot, an ankle bootie, high heels, and sneakers.

 “It has been a pleasure working with Steve and his whole team, from the office meetings to the huge workshop meeting where I got to see my visions come to life,” Harlow tells Refinery29 exclusively.
 “This is the first time not only is my name on the product, but I got to design it.
 It was such an amazing process getting to choose fabrics, styles, shapes, heights, designs and the make of shoe.”